Tickborne Disease Risk in Minnesota

 - Use sprays containing permethrin on your clothing, footwear, camping and hunting gear and 30% DEET or 20% picaridin on your skin.

-- Promptly put tick-exposed clothing into the dryer for 60 min if wet/damp or 15 min if dry on high heat and take a shower; vigorous scrubbing will remove ticks that aren’t fully attached.
+- Promptly put tick-exposed clothing into the dryer on high heat for 60 min if wet/damp or 15 min if dry.
+Take a shower; vigorous scrubbing will remove ticks that aren’t fully attached.

 - Carefully remove and save any attached ticks for your doctor to identify.

 If you are bitten in MN or WI, discuss using antibiotics to prevent disease with your doctor.
 A medical paper on managing tick bites is available here.
 Print the paper and have your doctor read it before discussing your options.
 It’s important to know that:

 - Waiting to see if an EM rash develops is risky because some patients will never develop one

 - A single dose of doxycycline isn’t very effective